aleksei-berezkin/typique/demos/README.md

 ## vue-todo-list

-To-Do list app.
-Standard Vue app.
+A to-do list app.
+A standard Vue app.

 Features:

-* Nesting and selectors
+- Nesting and selectors
-* Global plugin configuration on a build step
+- Global plugin configuration in the build step

 Code: [./vue-todo-list](./vue-todo-list/)